Dentosal/rust_os/README.md

     * VirtIO-blk (Read only)
 * Networking:
     * Drivers for NE2000 and RTL8139
-    * DHCP autoconfiguration
-    * ARP cache
+    * IPv4 stack, supporting TCP, UDP, DHCP, ARP
 * Services
     * Serviced - startup and service status queries
     * Netd - Manages network interfaces and sockets

 ## Planned in the near future:
-* Usable TCP/IP stack
 * Shell
-* More filesystems and writing to disk
+* Writing to disk, and a real filesystem

 ## Not-in-so-near future features:
 * Networking